mhkeller/layercake/src/content/guide/01-troubleshooting.md

    3. The `domain`
    4. The `range`

-It's helpful if you're trying to track down why a chart is not display correctly, which comes down to CSS not being set on the parent chart container or weird data issues (`undefined`, `NaN` values etc...) that are throwing off the extent calculation for the `domain`.
+It's helpful if you're trying to track down why a chart is not displaying correctly, which comes down to CSS not being set on the parent chart container or weird data issues (`undefined`, `NaN` values etc...) that are throwing off the extent calculation for the `domain`.

 ### TypeScript

-Layer Cake suggests using TypeScript 5 and, [per the SvelteKit docs](https://kit.svelte.dev/docs/packaging#typescript), suggests you set the `moduleResolution` option to `bundler`.
-See the SvelteKit docs [for more info](https://kit.svelte.dev/docs/packaging#typescript).
+Layer Cake suggests using TypeScript 5 and, [per the SvelteKit docs](https://kit.svelte.dev/docs/packaging#typescript), setting the `moduleResolution` option to `bundler`.

 ### The chart is blank